June 2, 2020

 First Case of Drug‐induced Liver Injury Associated with the Use of Tocilizumab in a Patient with COVID‐19

-• [pre-print, not peer reviewed] Muhovic et al. present a case of probable drug-induced liver injury in patient with severe COVID-19 who received tocilizumab.
+- [pre-print, not peer reviewed] Muhovic et al. present a case of probable drug-induced liver injury in a patient with severe COVID-19 who received tocilizumab.
 One day after receiving the drug, which functions as an inhibitor of interleukin-6, acute liver injury was verified in laboratory analyses.
 Biopsy to diagnose drug-induced liver injury was not performed due to the patient’s fragile condition.
 The authors suggest the need to liver function monitoring among COVID-19 patients receiving potentially hepatotoxic drugs.

 Muhović et al. (May 17, 2020).
 First Case of Drug‐induced Liver Injury Associated with the Use of Tocilizumab in a Patient with COVID‐19.
 Liver International. https://doi.org/10.1111/liv.14516